TanjaKec/DataLiteracy/content/module2/Visualisation/_index.en.markdown

 Practise by doing the following set of exercises:

-1) Chose a data set from <https://data.gov.rs> that is interesting to you.
+1) Choose a data set from <https://data.gov.rs> that is interesting to you.
 Import the dataset into R and examine what kinds of variables are there.
 What plots would you recommend using to help people get to know the dataset?

 2) Go back to NO2 2017 case study:

   i)	What are the questions you can ask based on the available information within the dataset?

-  ii)	What plots would you recommend to use to help in answering those questions?
+  ii)	What plots would you recommend using to help in answering those questions?

   iii)	Create appropriate visualisations for i) & ii)